maniacx/Battery-Health-Charging/.github/README.md

 ```

 ## Changelog
+### Version 17
+May 08, 2023
+* Strings correction
+* Used suggested crowdin translations for incomplete translation
+* Few asus device do not restore threshold on resume after suspend.
+Fixed.
+(Thanks AbrarSL)
+* Used session-mode.

 ### Version 16
 May 01, 2023
+* Added Hungarian translation (Thanks ViBE-HU)
 * Extension only writes new threshold if new mode/threshold is different than the current mode/threshold.
 * Added support for Dell laptop using cctk
 * Added support for Tuxedo laptops using tuxedo-keyboard (Thanks r_wraith)